 1. Defining a clear employer brand

-2. Consistent communication across multiple channels
+2. Consistent communication across various channels

 3. Involvement of current employees